SimolZimol/Discord-Bot-stable-diffusion-AMD/README.md

 + you will need git (https://git-scm.com/downloads)

 ## How to install

-At the moment you need to get an ready to use onnx model, put your onnx model in the onnx_model folder and change the bot.py onnx_dir to the onnx model folder you put in (C:/bot/onnx_model/stable-diffusion-v1-4)
+At the moment you need to get an ready to use onnx model, put your onnx model in the onnx_model folder.
+First, the tokens must be inserted in the bot.py file.
+The Discord bot token is the most important part, without it the bot cannot start.
+The other token for huggingface is only used to download new models and is not needed for the basic functions.
+After inserting the Discord bot token, you can now execute the start.bat.
+After installing the requirements, the bot should start and "bot ready" should appear in the console.
+After the bot has been started, just load the model with the command /load_model modelname or -load_model model-name after this has been done successfully, the bot should now be able to make pictures.

+Information the model must be reloaded every time the bot is restarted (/load_model model-name)

 if you need help dm me on discord for help (**SimolZimol#5242**)